Relativ-IT/Jenkins-Agent/README.md

 ## Conclusion

-This image is building itself as you can suppose by looking at the `Containerfile` :relaxed:
+This image is building itself as you can suppose by looking at the `Jenkinsfile` :relaxed: